Tastarte/Tastarte.github.io/index.md

 ---
 # troy kaighin astarte

-welcome to the web pages for troy kaighin astarte.

-it is meant to look like this. it's a statement.
+welcome to the web pages for troy kaighin astarte. (it is meant to look like this. it's a statement.)

+maybe you came here for my email. it's <t.k.astarte@swansea.ac.uk>.

+or maybe for my publications, or cv? that's not here yet. sorry.

 ## navigation